Revealing Incommensurability between Device-Independent Randomness, Nonlocality, and Entanglement using Hardy and Hardy-type Relations: Certification of DI certified randomness using Hardy and Cabello-Liang-Li relations

+First, we recall that derivation of the CHSH inequality from the assumption of predictability and the fundamental physical principle of no-signalling at the operational/statistical level \cite{Cavalcanti2012} provides a compelling justification for regarding the violation of CHSH inequality as falsifying predictability, thereby certifying DI certified randomness.
+We will now indicate the way similar arguments also hold good for the Hardy and CLL relations.

+To put it precisely, in the context of the EPR-Bohm setup involving two space-like separated parties, say, Alice and Bob, the assumptions of predictability and the no-signalling condition used here at the operational level are as follows:

-(a)~Predictability: Given any state preparation procedure specified by the parameter $\kappa_{\mu}$, measurement $X_i$ of Alice, and measurement $Y_j$ of Bob, if the respective outcomes $a$ and $b$ of the measurements by Alice and Bob are predictable with \textit{certainty}, this means that the predicted probability of joint measurement outcomes is given by
+(a)~\textit{Predictability:} Given any state preparation procedure $\kappa$, if the outcomes $a$ and $b$ of the measurements $\mathcal{A}_{x}$ and $\mathcal{B}_{y}$ of Alice and Bob respectively are predictable with \textit{certainty}.
+This means that the predicted probability of joint measurement outcomes is given by

-(b) No-signalling condition: This means impossibility of transmitting information from one particle to its spacelike separated partner, implying that the probability of any measurement outcome in one wing is independent of the choice of measurement setting in the other wing, i.e.
+(b)~\textit{No-signalling condition:} The observable probability of the occurrence of any measurement outcome in any one of the two wings of the setup is independent of the choice of the measurement setting in the other wing, i.e.,

-It was shown in \cite{cavalcanti} that the above stated assumptions, (a) and (b), lead to the Factorisability of the joint probabilities of measurement outcomes at the operational level, i.e.
+The first step in the argument is that the above stated conditions embodied in Eqs. (\ref{p}-\ref{ns2}) lead to the following condition of factorisability of the joint probabilities of measurement outcomes at the operational/statistical level \cite{Cavalcanti2012}

-Now, this \textit{Factorisability Condition of joint probabilities} can be used to derive various conditions for certifying Genuine Randomness.
-In particular, it has been shown \cite{cavalcanti} in the 2-2-2 scenario ($n=m=2$, $d_a=d_b=2$) that the Factorisability Condition given by Eq.~(\ref{fact}) leads to the Bell-CHSH inequality as certifying Genuine Randomness: